Is it illegal to park across a home driveway?

 Resident parking and parking in front of your driveway

-Where people are not allowed to park is in front of your driveway, provided, of course, that there is a dropped kerb.
+Now to the central question of this article.
+And the answer is that people are not allowed to park in front of your driveway – provided, of course, that the drive or adjacent pavement has a dropped kerb.

 Dropped kerbs, be they for pedestrians or for drivers, are a no-go zone for parking.
 Your vehicle can be ticketed for even partially covering one.
-Parking close to a dropped kerb, however, even if it restricts access, is not illegal.
+Parking close to a dropped kerb, however, even if it restricts access to a driveway, is not illegal.

 What also isn’t illegal, bizarrely, is parking on someone else’s driveway.
 It’s private property, and therefore a civil issue, rather than a criminal one.